 We know, we know: eyeliner has probably been one of your greatest woes for your beautiful hooded eyes.
 If you’ve been trying to do your makeup with the same steps as everyone else (sometimes you even need different products), you’ve been met with frustration, smudged eyes and eyes that disappear.

 Well, from today onward, you can literally wear the most gorgeous eye makeup everyday – including eyeliner.
 Read on for our 12 simple tricks to beautify your hooded eyes:

 It’s time to embrace the art of tight lining your eyeliner.
 This is a makeup skill that really everyone should add to their routine, but for hooded eyes it can be extremely useful.
 To tight line your eyes, gently press your eyeliner pencil in between the base of your upper lashes working your way from the outer eye area towards the inner.
 The color/liner will bleed into the waterline of your lids and that is perfectly fine.
 Remain calm, breathe easy and take it slow.
 It can be intimidating at first because it feels as if you’re going straight for your eyes but it’s actually not as hard as it looks.
 It’s more of a psychological hurdle to overcome!
-The finished result is fab because your upper eye area is noticeably lined, even with open eyes and, it makes the base of your lashes look even thicker.
+The finished result is amazing because your upper eye area is noticeably lined, even with open eyes and, it makes the base of your lashes look even thicker.

 (Image Source: Beautylish)